hungvu193/react-native-rasa/README.md

 # ReactNativeRasa
-An simple react native project intergrates with Rasa Open Source with REST.
+A simple react native project intergrated with Rasa Open Source with REST.
 Please see more at [Rasa Rest API](https://rasa.com/docs/rasa/connectors/your-own-website/#rest-channels).

-This project use [react-native-gifted-chat](https://github.com/FaridSafi/react-native-gifted-chat) so you can use all the props from it.
+This project used [react-native-gifted-chat](https://github.com/FaridSafi/react-native-gifted-chat) so you can use all the props from it.

 # Install
 ```